kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex5_AttackSim_Phishing_attack.md

 ### Task 2: Configure and launch a Spear Phishing attack

-Now that Holly has turned on MFA, she is ready to run Microsoft 365's Attack simulation training feature and launch a simulated spear phishing attack.
-This will provide visibility into how well Adatum is prepared to handle this type of security attack.

-Microsoft 365 includes an Attack simulation training feature that enables you to create simulations and run them against all your users or a select group of users.
-Each phishing attack includes what is referred to as the "payload", which is the message in the email that contains the malicious component hackers use to gather information, deposit malicious code, and so on.
-The Attack simulation training feature includes a number of payload templates that you can choose from, and you can create your own payload if you so desire.

-In this lab exercise, you will use one of the existing payload templates.
-In the next lab exercise, you will create your own custom payload.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.